UX DESIGN PROCESS: 10 OUT OF 21

 Value for the team

-The empathy map helps to develop empathy among all team members, find insights and identify needs.
+It is a powerful tool that helps to develop deep empathy in all team members for end-users, discover insights and identify needs.

 Value for business